Summer is coming for home-workers, move your office outdoor!

 Organize your Laptop Desk Outdoor.
-You need a Terrace or a Garden with this features:
+You need a Terrace or a Garden with those features:

 Shaded area to watch screen.